Why should I adopt a parrot instead of buying one?

 - You may be surprised to learn that more than 350 species of parrots have been identified, and each species has distinct behaviors and particular needs in terms of care.
 So, before you adopt a parrot, you’ll need to educate yourself about the characteristics and needs of the species you choose.

-- Parrots have been compared to human toddlers in terms of their emotional and social lives, which means they need a lot of daily interaction with people and/or other birds.
+- Parrots have been compared to human toddlers in terms of their emotional, intellectual and social lives, which means they need a lot of daily interaction with people and/or other birds.
+Toys and other enrichment methods are essential to keep their minds busy and healthy.
 If these needs aren’t met, they can easily develop behavior problems, such as feather plucking.

 - Parrots are noisy.
 Vocalizing via squawking and chirping is a parrot’s way of communicating.
 Also, you should know that not all parrots are talking birds.
 While all parrots are vocal, not all of them learn to talk or choose to talk.